alphagov/govuk-rfcs/rfc-087-dealing-with-errors.md

 ### Intermittent errors without user impact

-Frontend applications often see timeouts when talking to the content-store or rummager.
+Frontend applications often see timeouts when talking to the content-store.

+There's no or little user impact because the request will be answered by the caching layer.

 Example: <https://sentry.io/govuk/app-finder-frontend/issues/352985400>